HomeBlog Home

 Zillow and Trulia, in the past, received their data through a syndication from local MLS's and ListHub.
 ListHub was a viable source for these websites that gave them direct information from the MLS.

-However, this did not last and ListHub decided not to renew their contract with Zillow when the time came.
+However, this did not last, and ListHub decided not to renew its contract with Zillow when the time came.

 Where does the Data come from?

-National sites like Zillow, Trulia, and Redfin receive MLS listings directly from large, Broker syndications.
-Although, this doesn’t always mean they have the most updated information for available homes for sale.
+National sites like Zillow, Trulia, and Redfin receive MLS listings directly from large Broker syndications.
+Although this doesn’t always mean they have the most up-to-date information for available homes for sale.

 What does this mean?

-Not every Broker is advertising their just listed homes on Trulia or Zillow.
-There are many, small real estate brokerage's in small town's that may not have 200 plus listings.
+Not every Broker is advertising their just-listed homes on Trulia or Zillow.
+Many small real estate brokerages in small towns may not have 200 plus listings.
 So, for a homebuyer looking for a home for sale in a smaller town in Kentucky on Zillow.
 You may be missing out.

 That one home may fall through the cracks if you are not searching on a local real estate website that has a direct feed from the Greater Louisville Board of Realtors MLS feed.